econnet/econ/econ-1.0.rst

 The *vote weight* is proportional to the contribution of the content concerned.

 Compliance to contracts (this file, license) is not for vote, though.
-They are guaranteed by law.
-Here changes can only be done unanimously.
+Changes to contracts can only be done *unanimously*.
-E.g. the contributors could unanimously end the econ contract and transform tributes to stock to sell the `LE`_.
+E.g. the contributors can unanimously end the econ contract and convert tributes to stock and sell the `LE`_.

 .. _`df`:

 :df: judicial

-Having access to all product information, including `tributes`_ and financial, all contributors can check fairness.
+Having access to all product information, including `tributes`_ and financial `LE`_ data, all contributors can check fairness.

 An additional `ombudsman`_